Top

 Of course, you can take an Uber or a taxi, but the tourist center is quite small, so you can easily walk everywhere.

-The weather is beautiful year-round in Olinda.
-From May to August, rains can be quite frequent and intense, so it’s best to avoid that period.
+Between May and August, heavy rains can be quite common, so it’s advisable to avoid that period.

 Is it safe to visit Olinda?